-- Proof of identity.
+- Proof of identity

-- Proof of income and employment.
+- Proof of income and employment

-- Provide a list of assets and liabilities.
+- A list of assets and liabilities

 About Homestar Finance home loans

-This means its home loans are most suited to typical owner-occupiers, investors and refinancers rather than those seeking specialist loans such as SMSF loans or high-LVR loans.
+This means its home loans are most suited to more typical owner-occupiers, investors and refinancers rather than those seeking specialist loans such as SMSF loans or high-LVR loans.

 - Variable rate